mindersec/minder/docs/docs/run_minder_server/run_the_server.md

 ```

 Note that the command simply replaces the webhook secret on the provider
 side.
-You will need to update the webhook secret in the server configuration
+You will still need to update the webhook secret in the server configuration
 to match the provider's secret.

 ## Run the application